sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 #### 404

-Tenant or Identity Provider not found.
+Tenant or identity provider not found.

 #### 500

 Internal server error.
 ***

-## `Get Identity Provider Claim`
+## `Get identity provider claim`

-Get an Identity Provider Claim from an Identity Provider on a Tenant.
+Get an identity provider claim from an identity provider on a tenant.

 ### Request